-106. The IRENA/ADFD project facility continues to benefit from the work of the Advisory Committee and its experts to improve the application and selection process and to set up a project feedback framework.
+103. The IRENA/ADFD project facility continues to benefit from the work of the Advisory Committee and its experts to improve the application and selection process and to set up a project feedback framework.
 Co-funding partners also continue to be invited to assist projects seeking finance in the process.
-A major announcement was made by ADFD in early November 2014 with the further softening of the loan terms applicable to the IRENA/ADFD facility with rates of 1% and 2%, and a 20-year term and 5-year grace period.
-These new terms are also applicable to projects approved under the first and second cycles.